#DNL34 · Nov 29 – Dec 1· 2024

 In May 2024, Jutta Weber and Jens Hälterlein, coordinators of the Meaningful Human Control project conducted the international conference ‘Imaginations of Autonomy.
 On Humans, AI-based Weapon Systems and Responsibility at Machine Speed’ at Paderborn University.
 It investigated concepts of autonomy.
 Not only with regard to machines or humans but human-machine assemblages – their subjectivities, bodies, and material infrastructures.
 These assemblages exhibit agency beyond the clear-cut realms of machines and humans – though responsibility can only stay with humans.
 Therefore, the autonomy of decision, targeting and killing systems is to be understood as a discursive imagination though it has very real effects.
 Its promises of speed, precision and omniscience are promoted by politicians and the military; they drive hegemonic global discourses and devalue investments in diplomacy, conflict management and peace research.
 Its technosolutionist stance legitimises arms contracts if not arms race.
 Problems such as automation bias, opaqueness of systems and susceptibility to error are often underestimated or ignored.
 Against this background the project aims to develop new approaches to understand military human/machine configurations (more here).

-Several key participants of the conference (Marijn Holtijnk, University of Antwerp, BE; Eric Reichborn-Kjunnerud, Norwegian Institute of International Affairs, NO; Elke Schwarz, Queen Mary University of London, UK; Lucy Suchman, Lancaster University, UK) will present further research findings in a panel moderated by Jutta Weber, Paderborn University, DE.
+Several key participants of the conference (Marijn Holtijnk, University of Antwerp, NL/BE; Eric Reichborn-Kjunnerud, Norwegian Institute of International Affairs, NO; Elke Schwarz, Queen Mary University of London, UK; Lucy Suchman, Lancaster University, UK) will present further research findings in a panel moderated by Jutta Weber, Paderborn University, DE.

 Throughout the following conversation, Shona Illingworth and Anthony Downey explore how we deploy creative practices to critically address the fatal interlocking of global surveillance technologies, neocolonial expansionism, environmental degradation, and the lethal threat of drone warfare.
 In particular, they focus on the weaponisation of AI and how it has influenced contemporary models of warfare.